-Life with us is loads of fun and we spend our days playing, splashing and sliding around river banks.
+Life with us is lots of fun and we spend our days playing, splashing and sliding around river banks.
 We just can't get enough of the great outdoors and all the magical places waiting to be explored.
-Follow our lead and get on out there to observe, interact and reconnect with the wildlife that's right under your noses - sniff, sniff!
+Follow our lead and get out there to observe, interact and reconnect with the wildlife that's right under your noses - sniff, sniff!

-Recognising that nature is all around us
+Nature is all around us!

 Notepad and pencil

-OS Maps 1:20 scale (best for the altitude details)
+Local Maps 1:20 scale (best for the altitude details)

 Wildlife spotting sheets